Shrinidhi-Sankar/pdsnd_github/README.md

 #### Bike sharing

 ### Description
 #### Analyzing a bike sharing data set with python for udacity nanodegree.
+Here we analyze the bike sharing data of 3 different cities and come up with various statistics.

 ### Files used
 bikeshare.py

-chicago.csv
+### Tools required
-new_york_city.csv
+Python3
-washington.csv
+An IDE for python